The Girl in the Photographs

 The Girl in the Photographs is a 2015 American horror thriller film co-written and directed by Nick Simon and executive produced by Wes Craven.
 The film stars Kal Penn, Claudia Lee, Kenny Wormald, Miranda Rae Mayo, Luke Baines, Christy Carlson Romano, Katharine Isabelle, and Mitch Pileggi.
 Filming began in April 2015 in Victoria, British Columbia.
 It was an official selection at Toronto International Film Festival 2015 in the Midnight Madness category.
 The film was released on April 1, 2016, in a limited release and through video on demand, by Vertical Entertainment.
-The Girl in the Photographs is the last film Wes Craven produced before his death on August 30, 2015.

 Plot

 The film opens with two young women, Britney and Janet, exiting a movie theater and heading in opposite directions.
 Janet heads to her car in a dark parking lot where one other truck, a blood-red Bronco, sits.
 As she drives off the Bronco begins following her.
 As she enters her home there's a man waiting.
 He is wearing a mask, no shirt and he attacks her.
 After tying her up, he meets with the second man, along with her vehicle.
 All the while, they're taking pictures of her.

 Next, a man sits at a computer printing out a picture.
 Colleen is a young woman working at the local grocery store.
 Arriving early in the morning for work she sees a photograph stapled to the bulletin board at the front of the store.
 It contains a young bloodied woman, Janet, lying dead on a bed.

 Later that day Colleen goes to the Sheriff's Station in Spearfish and shows them the photograph.
 Not believing a crime took place, they tell her to sign a statement and be on her way.
 She points out that this picture is labeled number 7 at the bottom.

 In L.A., Peter Hemmings, a prior Spearfish resident and photographer, is reading an online blog about the same photographs.
 Assuming that the person taking the photographs is trying to create the "Dead Model" look, he decides to travel to Spearfish.
 Along with his assistant Chris, his girlfriend and model Rose, and two other models, Victoria and Trip, they head to Spearfish.

 When they arrive they meet Colleen at the local grocery store, where she works, and invite her to the house they're renting for a party.
 Prior to her arrival she contacts her friend Jill, to meet her at the party.
 Unbeknownst to her, Jill was kidnapped by the two men who kidnapped the previous girl.
 In a cage, a man offers her a can of cat food.
 Angry, she refuses the food, and he goads her into trying to take her cell phone.
 When she reaches for it, the second man uses a belt to choke her.
 The first man then uses Jill's phone to text Colleen, as Jill, that she will meet her at the party.